 "Made this for my daughter's Halloween party," says krista1925.
 "It was a big hit!
 Not only was it 'creepy,' it was yummy."

-“A great snack for Halloween parties,” says NomNomDelicious.
-“Very versatile and easy to personalize for your own tastes.”
+"A great Halloween party snack for Halloween parties," says NomNomDelicious.
+"Very versatile and easy to personalize for your own tastes."

-“Yummy biscuit cups filled with spicy beef mixture and topped with Halloween pumpkin faces,” says Luvlee.
+"Yummy biscuit cups filled with spicy beef mixture and topped with Halloween pumpkin faces," says Grandmaluvlee.

-A.k.a. the Devil’s Dentures.
+A.k.a. the Devil's Dentures.
 Turn pearly whites into a dreadful fright.
-These Halloween teeth start with ripe red apples as the devil’s gums with slivered almonds as the frightening fangs.
+These Halloween teeth start with ripe red apples as the devil’s lips, with slivered almonds as the frightening fangs.
 If you like, drizzle your disturbing dentures with El Droolo del Diablo, also known as “slightly thinned-out honey.”
 Bonus: This spooky surprise doubles as a healthy Halloween snack.

 "The bow-tie pasta is the bats and the stringy, gooey mozzarella cheese is the cobwebs," says Kristin McNeil.